mwpennell/ubc-biol548o-w2020/lectures/lecture3-tidydata.md

 While tidy data is a good ideal to strive towards, **untidy** data abounds.
 In fact, we often inflict it on ourselves, because untidy formats are more attractive for data entry or examination.
 So how do you make **untidy** data **tidy**?

+Note: the following is adapted from [a lesson developed by Jenny Bryan](https://github.com/jennybc/lotr-tidy)

 ## Import untidy Lord of the Rings data